brendankellyODG/opendatagroup.github.io/Knowledge Center/User Guides/Build and Test Model Deployment Package/index.md

 ---
 title: "Build and Test Model Deployment Package"
-description: "How to build and test model deployment package in FastScore"
+description: "How to build and test model deployment package in ModelOp Center"
 ---